 When choosing a repellent to prevent tick bites, look for the following information on the product label:

 EPA-registered repellents will contain one of the following active ingredients:

 - Oil of lemon eucalyptus (OLE)

 - Para-menthane-diol (PMD)

-The label will usually list "ticks" as one of the insects that the product repels.
-The label might also list tick-borne diseases that the product will help prevent.
+The label will usually list "ticks" as one of the insects or bugs that the product repels.
+The label might also list tick-borne diseases that the product can help prevent.

 Example: "Long Lasting Protection From

 Not all products will list the number of hours that the repellent will work to prevent tick bites.
 A repellent with a higher percentage of active ingredient will work longer to keep ticks from biting you.
 It is best to use repellent with at least 20% of an active ingredient like DEET, picaridin, or IR3535 to protect against tick bites, but DEET products with more than 50% DEET will not usually provide extra protection against tick bites.

 You should use repellent when you spend time outdoors in grassy or brushy areas with ticks, especially when risk of exposure to ticks is high (see seasonal tick risk graphic below).